Monotonicity formulas and (S$_+$)-property: old and new: Beyond the power-law case

 \section{Beyond the power-law case}

-As stated in Section \ref{Power-law_case}, here we are going to deal with operators which do not exhibit a power-law growth but still can be proven to have the same kind of properties, specially the (S$_+$)-property.
-To the author's knowledge, the first examples of such results are \cite[Theorem 4.1 and Theorem 4.4]{Arora-Crespo-Blanco-Winkert-2023} and \cite[Lemma 4.2]{Tran-Nguyen-2023}.
-In the first reference, monotonicity inequalities like those of Lemma \ref{Le:MonotoneInequality} are modified to further have an increasing function next to the power-law, and then these are used to prove the result; while in the second reference they use a previous, more general formula which involves the second derivative of the corresponding $\Phi$-function, where all terms but the useful one turn out nonnegative and hence they can be ignored.
+As stated in Section \ref{Power-law_case}, here we are going to deal with operators which do not exhibit a power-law growth, but still can be proven to have the same kind of properties, with special emphasis on the (S$_+$)-property.
+There exist some previous works which already deal with operators whose growth is governed by a $\Phi$-function, see \cite{Barletta-2020,Barletta-2024,Barletta-Cianchi-2017} and the references therein.
+However, although some of these works handle generalized $\Phi$-functions, their assumptions always depend on some $\Phi$-function independent of $x$.
+In this work, we obtain results without assumptions uniform in $x$.

+Operators with a growth of a power-law times a logarithm have been recently studied in \cite[Theorem 4.1 and Theorem 4.4]{Arora-Crespo-Blanco-Winkert-2023} and \cite[Lemma 4.2]{Tran-Nguyen-2023}.
+In the first reference, monotonicity inequalities like those of Lemma \ref{Le:MonotoneInequality} are modified to further have an increasing function next to the power-law, and then these are used to prove the result, while in the second reference they use a previous, more general formula which involves the second derivative of the corresponding $\Phi$-function, where all terms but the useful one turn out nonnegative and hence they can be ignored.
 In particular, the following result holds.

-\begin{theorem}[{See \cite[Theorem 4.1 and 4.4]{Arora-Crespo-Blanco-Winkert-2023}.}] Let $p,q \in C(\close)$ with $1 < p(x) \leq q(x) < p^*(x)$ for all $x \in \close$, $\mu \in \Lp{\infty}$, $\hlog(x,t) = t^{p(x)} + \mu(x) t^{q(x)}\log(e+t)$, the operator $A_{\hlog} \colon \WHlogzero \to \left[ \WHlogzero \right] ^*$ be defined as
+\begin{theorem}[{See \cite[Theorem 4.1 and 4.4]{Arora-Crespo-Blanco-Winkert-2023}.}] Let $p,q \in C(\close)$ with $1 < p(x) \leq q(x) < p^*(x)$ for all $x \in \close$, $0 \leq \mu \in \Lp{\infty}$, $\hlog(x,t) = t^{p(x)} + \mu(x) t^{q(x)}\log(e+t)$, the operator $A_{\hlog} \colon \WHlogzero \to \left[ \WHlogzero \right] ^*$ be defined as

 and the functional $I_{\hlog} \colon \WHlogzero \to \R$ be defined as